-- 78. For the calculation of the one-year default rate and observed average default rates, institutions should follow paragraphs 73 to 81 of the EBA GL on PD and LGD, also considering the following. - (a) It is the understanding of the ECB that, for retail exposures and when the definition of default is applied at facility level, paragraphs 73 to 81 of the EBA GL on PD and LGD can be applied facility level. - (b) Exposures for which there is no commitment (considering on-balance sheet exposures, off-balance sheet items and unadvised limits) at reference date should be excluded from the calculation of the default rate.
+- 81. For the calculation of the one-year default rate and observed average default rates, institutions should follow paragraphs 73 to 81 of the EBA GL on PD and LGD, also considering the following. - (a) It is the understanding of the ECB that, for retail exposures and when the definition of default is applied at facility level, paragraphs 73 to 81 of the EBA GL on PD and LGD can be applied facility level. - (b) Exposures for which there is no commitment (considering on-balance sheet exposures, off-balance sheet items and unadvised limits) at reference date should be excluded from the calculation of the default rate.
 Conversely, if there is an exposure at default (EAD) estimate, then these exposures should be included in the calculation of the default rate.

-- 79. For the purpose of choosing an appropriate approach under paragraph 80 of the EBA GL on PD and LGD, it is the ECB's understanding that overlapping one-year time windows should preferably be used when the analysis performed by the institution under paragraphs 80(a), 80(b) and/or 80(d) of the EBA GL on PD and LGD reveals any of the following: - (a) the proportion of short-term and terminated contracts and/or the respective distribution of default rates is not stable over time; - (b) the observed average default rate using overlapping one-year time windows is significantly different from the observed average default rate using non-overlapping one-year time windows; - (c) there is a significant variation between the observed average default rates calculated using non-overlapping one-year time windows on different reference calculation dates within a year. - 80.
+- 82. For the purpose of choosing an appropriate approach under paragraph 80 of the EBA GL on PD and LGD, it is the ECB's understanding that overlapping one-year time windows should preferably be used when the analysis performed by the institution under paragraphs 80(a), 80(b) and/or 80(d) of the EBA GL on PD and LGD reveals any of the following: - (a) the proportion of short-term and terminated contracts and/or the respective distribution of default rates is not stable over time; - (b) the observed average default rate using overlapping one-year time windows is significantly different from the observed average default rate using non-overlapping one-year time windows; - (c) there is a significant variation between the observed average default rates calculated using non-overlapping one-year time windows on different reference calculation dates within a year. - 83.
 Institutions should estimate PDs taking their own internal data into consideration.
-The more internal default experience an institution has, the less importance it needs to give to external data.
-In cases where institutions use external or pooled data series to complement their internal data for the purpose of PD estimation, they must ensure that these data are representative in accordance with section 3.2 of this guide.
-Institutions should also ensure that the average observed default rates from external/pooled data are calculated separately from those based on internal data.
-The direction and magnitude of the differences between these averages should be properly analysed and documented when calibrating the model, including the adequacy of the MoC considered, and duly followed up in the review of estimates.
+In cases where institutions use external or pooled data series to complement their internal data for the purpose of PD estimation, the more internal default experience an institution has, the less importance it needs to give to external data.
+In addition, institutions should ensure that these external or pooled data series are representative in accordance with Section 3.2 of this guide.49 To comply with the requirement for the data to be representative and as part of their representativeness analysis, institutions should also ensure that the average observed default rates from external data or from the external part of the pooled data are calculated separately from, and compared with, those based on internal data.50 This comparison should be made at the levels at which the default rate is to be calculated.
+This means, in accordance with paragraph 79 of the EBA GL on PD and LGD, that the comparison should be made for each rating grade or pool and for the type of exposures covered by the relevant PD model, as well as for any relevant calibration segment.
+The direction and magnitude of the differences between these averages should be properly analysed and documented when calibrating the model, including the need and adequacy of the category A MoC considered with regard to paragraph 37(a)(viii) of the EBA GL on PD and LGD, and duly followed up in the review of estimates.